Tony Trinci

-Anthony "Tony" Peter John Trinci (1936, Swindon – 7 October 2020) was a British mycologist, botanist, and microbiologist.
-He was a leading expert on fungi.
+Anthony Peter John Trinci (1936, Swindon – 7 October 2020) was a British microbiologist, mycologist and botanist who was a leading expert on filamentous fungi.
+He served as a Professor, Dean and Pro-vice-chancellor at the University of Manchester.

 Early life and education

-Anthony P. J. Trinci's parents, both born in Italy, had a troubled marriage and separated before his birth, which occurred after his mother immigrated to England.
-His father, a builder, lived in Italy, and Anthony Trinci reached the age of 11 before he saw his father.
-Anthony Trinci grew up in Barking, London.
-During WW II, a V-1 flying bomb passed through his bedroom (while he was absent), brought down the ceiling, but failed to explode until it landed about 100 yards down the road and killed several people.
+Trinci's parents, both born in Italy, had a troubled marriage and separated before his birth in Swindon.
+His father, a builder, lived in Italy, and Trinci did not meet his father until he was 11 years old.
+Trinci grew up in Barking, London.
+During World War II, a V-1 flying bomb passed through his bedroom (while he was absent), brought down the ceiling, but failed to explode until it landed about 100 yards down the road and killed several people.

-Educated at St Bonaventure's Catholic School, Trinci studied botany at Durham University (1959).
-He was a member of St Cuthbert's Society.
-He stayed on to complete a MSc, where his research focus was fungal physiology.
+Educated at St Bonaventure's Catholic School, Trinci studied Botany at Durham University in 1959.
+He was a member of St Cuthbert's Society, Durham.
+He stayed on to complete a Master of Science (MSc) degree, where his research focus was fungal physiology.

-Trinci was a science teacher in Rayleigh, Essex for a period of time but soon grew bored and returned to Durham for Ph.D. studies.
-He completed his Ph.D. with Geoffrey Howard Banbury (1920–1983) as his thesis advisor.
-Trinci's thesis is entitled Studies of the growth and tropisms of Aspergillus giganteus and other fungi.
+Trinci served as a secondary school science teacher in Rayleigh, Essex before returning to Durham for PhD research supervised by Geoffrey Howard Banbury (1920–1983) and completed in 1965 on the physiology and tropisms of tall conidiophores of the fungus Aspergillus giganteus.

-Career
+Career and research

-In 1964 Trinci was appointed to a lectureship in the microbiology department of Queen Elizabeth College (QEC).
+In 1964 Trinci was appointed a lecturer in the microbiology department of Queen Elizabeth College (QEC).
 At QEC he did research on fungal growth kinetics and physiology.
 He developed new methods involving time-lapse photography that enabled "direct observation of colony growth and organisation of the mycelium by hyphal tip growth and branch initiation".

-He resigned from QEC to accept in 1981 an appointment as chair of cryptogamic botany at the University of Manchester.
-There he contributed to the development of the first integrated school of biological sciences.
+He moved from QEC in 1981 after being appointed as chair of cryptogamic botany at the University of Manchester.
+There he contributed to the development of the first integrated school of Biological sciences.
 This innovation was subsequently adopted in most of the UK's universities.
 At the University of Manchester he became a dean and then pro-vice-chancellor.